A Determination of ${\alpha}_s(m_Z)$ at ${\bf aN^3LO_{QCD}}\otimes {\bf {NLO}_{QED}}$ Accuracy from a Global PDF Analysis: Closure tests

 The impact of positivity can be understood by noting that in the vicinity of kinematic boundaries the data uncertainty is necessarily non-Gaussian, because a Gaussian always has an infinite tail which extends in the region of negative cross-sections.
 However, experimental data uncertainties are assumed to be Gaussian and treated as such in the data replica generation, which may generate negative data replicas.
 This may then lead to an inconsistency between the distribution of optimized PDF replicas, which are constrained to lead to positive predictions, and that of the underlying data.

+Tracing which datasets lead to the effect is however difficult, since all data are correlated through their PDF dependence, PDFs are in turn correlated by the momentum sum rule, and there might be an interplay between data, and theoretical positivity constraints that are also imposed in the fit~\cite{Ball:2021leu} in order to ensure that physical observables remain positive even outside the data region.

 \paragraph{Closure Results.} The two determinations of $\alpha_s$ shown in Table~\ref{tab:Rbv_alphas} after removing positivity constraints (bottom two entries) satisfy the closure test.
 Note that the central values of the two determinations are not exactly the same since the CRM result is determined from $N_r=25$ runs and the TCM result from $N_r=100$ runs.
 However, the average uncertainty $\langle \sigma_\alpha\rangle$ Eq.~(\ref{eq:sigmasmean}) agrees: the two determinations have the same pull, well below one.
+The agreement of results found with the two methods is also demonstrated by repeating the TCM plot of Fig.~\ref{fig:failed_multiCT}, but now using the CRM, see Fig.~\ref{fig:alphas_comparison_multiCT}

 Note also that the uncertainty on the CRM prediction is determined for each run from the variance of the set of $N_{\rm rep}$ $\alpha_s^{(k)}$ values Eq.~(\ref{eq:alphacrm}), while the uncertainty on the TCM prediction is found using the analytic formula Eq.~(\ref{eq:TCM_final_2}).
 We have checked that the result for the TCM uncertainty found using the analytic formula agrees with that computed from the standard deviation over the replica sample, and that the 68\% CL over replicas differs only at the sub-permille level.
 This indicates that the distribution of $\alpha_s$ found using the TCM is Gaussian to very good approximation, as expected.